Photometry with XGA

 chosen_comb_rt.view(mask=custom_mask)

-Now I shall make a mask with the core of this galaxy cluster excised (the mask shall allow everything from 0.15-1R\(_{500}\)), but also I shall decide that I no longer want to remove interloper sources:
+Now we make a mask with the core of this galaxy cluster excised (the mask shall allow everything from 0.15-1R\(_{500}\)), here we set remove_interloper=False, so non-relevant sources remain in the image:

 [56]: